-In our quest to find the ultimate blender, we compared and researched dozens and dozens of different models and brands, then picked out the ones that showed the most promise to purchase and test out head-to-head.
-We scored each product in five weighted testing metrics, with the Cleanblend's results described in the following sections.
+In our quest to find the ultimate blender, we compared and researched dozens of different models and brands, then picked out the ones that showed the most promise to purchase for head-to-head testing.
+We scored each appliance in five weighted testing metrics, with the Cleanblend's results described in the following sections.

 The main use for many people and our most important set of tests overall, our smoothie metric is responsible for 30% of the final score for each blender.
-We made four different drinks in each blender — a green smoothie, fruit and oat smoothie, berry smoothie, and an Oreo malt — and scored the taste and consistency of each one to determine each blender's overall smoothie score.
-The Cleanblend delivered a fairly impressive set of blended beverages, meriting a 7 out of 10.
+We made four different drinks in each blender — a green smoothie, fruit & oat smoothie, berry smoothie, and an Oreo malt — and scored the taste and consistency of each one to determine each blender's overall smoothie score.
+The Cleanblend delivered a fairly impressive set of blended beverages.

-This appliance got off to a great start with the fruit and oat smoothie, which is one of the more difficult drinks of the group due to the lack of liquid.
-We did have to stir the ingredients once at the start, but the Cleanblend easily mixed them without issue after that.
-We liked that it didn't heat up the drink at all, but the overall texture was a bit grainier than the top models.
+This appliance got off to a great start with the fruit & oat smoothie, which is one of the more difficult drinks of the group due to the lack of liquid.
+We had to stir the ingredients once at the start, but the Cleanblend easily mixed them without issue after that.
+We appreciated that it didn't heat up the drink when blending, but the overall texture was grainier than the top models.

-It also did exceptionally well with the Oreo malt, though it did need a small amount of encouragement at the start to get the ingredients blending and the texture was just a tiny bit grainy.
+It also did exceptionally well with the Oreo malt, though it needed a bit of encouragement at the start to get the ingredients blending, and the texture was just a tiny bit grainy.

-The Cleanblend struggled a bit more with the green smoothie, but still did slightly above average overall.
-It was a very pulpy smoothie, with a few unblended chunks of pineapple and much more were caught in the sieve than with other products.
+The Cleanblend struggled a bit more with the green smoothie, which ended up being very pulpy.
+A few unblended chunks of pineapple were caught in the sieve than with other products.
 However, the taste was great.

-The final drink had quite a few fruit skins and tons of whole strawberry seeds were caught in the sieve, compared to most of them being totally obliterated by the top products.
+The final drink had quite a few fruit skins, and tons of whole strawberry seeds were caught in the sieve.
+Generally, only the top-tier blenders could completely obliterate fruit seeds.

 Following smoothies, we moved on to our ice metric.
-This metric is responsible for 20% of the final score for each blender and is based on how well each appliance did at making a margarita and at crushing ice.
-The Cleanblend delivered another solid set of results, meriting an 8 out of 10.
+This metric is responsible for 20% of the final score for each blender and is based on how well each appliance made a margarita and crushed ice.
+The Cleanblend delivered another solid set of results here.